-10.6.1 Groundwater Regulatory Action Items (Controls) for the Current Increment
+10.6.1 Groundwater Regulatory Actions (Controls)

 The specifics of the processes for controls can be found in the SPNRD's Districtwide Ground Water Management Area Rules and Regulations.
 Items covered in these rules which have additional information above and beyond what is in the IMP include: 1) Certification of Irrigated Acres, 2) Transfers (all types), 3) Large User Permit, and 4) Variances.
 The latest version of the Rules and Regulations is available by contacting the SPNRD office or can be found on its website at www.spnrd.org.